codac-team/codac/doc/source/manual/01-introduction/index.rst

 - measurement noise
 - uncertainties related to time discretization
 - linearization truncatures
-- approximation of real numbers by floating-point numbers
+- approximation of real numbers by floating-point values

 The outcomes are intervals and tubes that are guaranteed to contain the solutions of the system.
 This is well suited for proof purposes as we always consider worst-case possibilities when delineating the boundaries of the solution sets.